orbitalfoundation/orbital-sys/readme.md

 	sys.resolve([alpha,beta],gamma,[delta])
 ```

-## Resolver Order and Simple Filters
+## Resolver Order

-Resolvers can have relative order to each other.
-Also a resolver can have a 'simple filter' which matches the key names of the supplied object:
+Resolvers can have relative order to each other:

 ```
 	const message = { test: true }